About The Festival

 A vibrant Community Arts precinct provides a place for patrons to mingle with resident artists and have fun creating something fantabulous to wear, hang or simply to adore.
 If you are a creative person you will love the over 250 inclusive and accessible workshops and activities from puppet making to felting and woodcraft on offer.
 A chance to indulge in some arty fun or simply to chill while you paint a piece of our Festival mural.

 Experience everything from yarns, storytelling, talks and poetry, from bush and slam and beyond.
-You won’t want to miss Sunday’s World Poetry Debate or the come-all-ye Poets’ Breakfasts, a daily heart-starter where all poets, the budding and the already bloomed roll out their purple prose over morning coffee and croissants.
+You won’t want to miss Sunday’s World Poetry Debate or the come-all-ye Poets’ Breakfasts, a daily heart-starter where all poets, the budding and the already bloomed roll out their best rhymes and prose to start to day.

 Street and Circus